zhorvath83/home-ops/docs/k3s-system-upgrade.md

 **Upgrade k3s kubernetes cluster with a system upgrade controller**

-It is advisable to track the security vulnarabilities published by Rancher Labs around k3s.
+It is advisable to track the security vulnerabilities published by Rancher Labs around k3s.
 For example, in November 2020 a critical bug was detected in k3s.
 Therefore, it is quite important to be able to update k3s without interupting the k3s cluster, hence this procedure from Rancher Labs.

 ```bash
 $ kubectl get nodes